dpc10ster/RJafroc/cran-comments.md

 * OK

 ## Summary of checks in all environments
-Apart from 5 file size NOTES (package size is 5.1 to 5.8 Mb depending on environment), and failures on 2 environments which do not appear to be among the `flavors` tested on CRAN, and 1 on which required packages were not available, the package passed all checks on the remaining 13 environments.
-The file size has been considerably reduced from about 16.7 Mb by moving vignettes to a separate online book, referenced in this package, so I request an exception be made to the 5 Mb rule, as further reduction would damage the integrity of the package.
+Apart from failures on 2 environments which do not appear to be among the `flavors` tested on CRAN, and 1 on which required packages were not available, the package passed all checks on the remaining 18 environments.
 The check details on all 21 environments follows.

 ## Details of checks in 21 environments
 ```